usenature.com

 REGRET

-Feelings of regret can be easily overcome by concentrating on the present or future.
+Feelings of regret can be overcome by concentrating on the present or future.

 THE POSITIVE FUNCTION of regret is to remind you that you may have made a mistake.
 Regret helps you not to make the same mistake again.
 If you listen to the message of regret and react positively, you will have made the mistake into a learning experience.
 Only through awareness can you avoid repeating a mistake in the future, and regret gives you that awareness.
 If you didn't study hard enough in the past and thus failed your examination, regret will help you study harder next time.